Point-Counterpoint: E-Learning or Face-to-Face?

-Staying in my home since April has made the whole “coronacation” enjoyable because I’ve gotten time to myself, I go from Netflix to YouTube to Tiktok all day every day.
-Im living my best life at home honestly and sometimes I even forget that theirs a global pandemic happening on the other side of my door.
+Staying in my home since April has made the whole “coronacation” enjoyable because I’ve gotten time to myself; I go from Netflix to YouTube to Tiktok all day every day.
+Im living my best life at home honestly and sometimes I even forget that there’s a global pandemic happening on the other side of my door.

 Face-to-Face can’t be beat